JuliaLogging/Logging2.jl/README.md

 ## How-To

-### Redirect stdout to the logging system
+### Redirect stdout or stderr to the logging system

-Use `Base.redirect_stdout` to redirect all strings written to `Base.stdout` to any AbstractLogger as in the following example (written in structured-concurrency style):
+Use `redirect_stdout` to redirect all strings written to `Base.stdout` to any `AbstractLogger`, as in the following example (written in structured-concurrency style):

 ```julia
 @sync begin